Each user can interact with the directories based upon the directories parameters specified hereafter:

 - In any case, not recognized users are unable to modify the contacts in any directory.

-User Mario Bianchi has permission level 2 for Speedy application and belongs to the Sales department.
+User Mario Bianchi has permission level 2 for Contact Manager application and belongs to the Sales department.

 The administrator created the following directories: